sidechained/TrainingTheBeagle/Tutorials/_essential/osc.md

          time.sleep(5)
 ```

-…and secondly a function which will exit gracefully and shut down the server if we force an exit from python.
+…and secondly we add a function which will exit gracefully and shut down the server if we press CTRL + C in Python (otherwise Python will hog port 9001)

 ```
 except KeyboardInterrupt :